faa5115/reconstruction/README.md

 ![](/figures/WalshCombine_signal_and_phase.jpg)\

 My implementation of this reconstruction is func_WalshMethod.
 Inputs:  Its inputs are imRaw, noise, and patchSize.
 Here, imRaw is of size Nx x Ny x Nz x Nc x Nm, where Nm is the number of echoes.
 If you have multiple slices or slabs (Ns > 1) do the recon separately for each slice/slab.  patchSize is of size Npatchx x Npatchy x Npatchz x Nm.
-You can have patchSize be empty ([]) and the code will figure it out for you (based on Walsh's writing that you need ~250 voxels in your patch to have the most statistically robust coil combination).
+You can have patchSize be empty (place "[]" instead) and the code will figure it out for you (based on Walsh's writing that you need ~250 voxels in your patch to have the most statistically robust coil combination).
 The reason why i included the echo dimension in this implementation is because Mark Bydder has a paper showing how Walsh's adaptive recon method can be used for time-series MRI.
 This makes sense because the original math behind Walsh's method was for time-varying data in radar, as I mentioned earlier.
 Mark Bydder's paper was regarding spectroscopy but he later used it for multi-echo data for fat and R2* mapping.

 Output:  the coil-combined data of size Nx x Ny x Nz x 1 x Nm.